sahat/hackathon-starter/README.md

 Changelog
 ---------

+### 5.0.0 (April 1, 2018)
+- NodeJS 8.0+ is now required
+- Removed dependency on Bluebird in favor of native NodeJS promisify support
+- Font awesome 5 Upgrade
+- Fix console warning about Foursquare API version
+- Added environment configs to eslint configs and cleaned up code (Thanks to @nacimgoura)
+- Fixed eslint rules to better match the project
+- Fixed Instagram API example view (@nacimgoura)
+- Adding additional code editor related files to .gitignore (@nacimgoura)
+- Upgraded syntax at various places to use ES6 syntax (thThanksanks to @nacimgoura)
+- Re-added travis-ci.yml (Thanks to @nacimgoura)
+- Fixed bug in Steam API when the user had no achievements (Thanks to @nacimgoura)
+- Readme and documentation improvements
+- Dependency updates

 ### 4.4.0 (March 23, 2018)
 - Added Docker support (Thanks to @gregorysobotka, @praveenweb, @ryanhanwu).
 The initial integration has also been upgraded to use NodeJS 8 and Mongo 3.6.